acquia/next-acms/README.md

 ### Start Development Server

-To start the Next.js development server, run `yarn run dev`.
+To start the Next.js development server, run `yarn dev`.
 This starts the development server on `http://localhost:3000`.

 Visit [http://localhost:3000](http://localhost:3000) to view the headless site.